This is a curated set of documents that describe how to install, operate, test, and develop CORD. The material is organized in two parts:

 - Testing: Testing functionality to be included in CORD.

 These are all fairly obvious.
-What's less obvious is the relationship among these stages, which is helpful in Navigating CORD.
+What's less obvious is the relationship among these stages, which is explained in Navigating CORD.

 The http://guide.opencord.org website is built